Bitvis VIP Specification Coverage

 Strictness 1

-For this strictness level a requirement is only compliant if executed in the testcase(s) specified in the Requirement list.
+For this strictness level a requirement is only compliant if executed in the testcase(s) specified in the Requirement List.
 The list shown here is used as example for the cases below:

 • If no testcase is specified for a given requirement, this requirement may be checked anywhere.
 Compliant if PASSed.